RakhithJK/dbeaver-dbeaver-wiki/Data-transfer.md

 ![](images/dt/dt-import-format.png)

-3. Select input CSV file for each table you want to import and you can change Importer settings (format specific) on this step:
+3. Select input CSV file for each table you want to import and you can change the Importer settings (format specific) at this step:
 ![](images/dt/dt-import-files.png)

 4. Set CSV-to-table mappings.
-You need to set some column in CSV file for each database table column.
+You need to set a column in the CSV file for each database table column.
-You can skip some column at all (in target table column value will be set to NULL).
+You can skip columns (the value will be set to NULL in the target table column).
-You can set some constant value for table column if there is no source column for it in CSV.
+You can set constant values for the table column if there is no source column for it in the CSV.
 ![](images/dt/dt-import-mappings.png)

-5. Set options for loading data in database.
+5. Set options for loading data in the database.
 These options may affect performance:
 ![](images/dt/dt-options-load.png)

-About replace method option you can [read here](Data-Import-and-Replace).
+About the replacing method option, you can [read here](Data-Import-and-Replace).

-6. Review what file(s) and to what table(s) you will import.
+6. Review which file(s) and to which table(s) you will import.
 You can also save all your settings as a task in this step:
 ![](images/dt/dt-import-final.png)

 7. Press finish.
 See extraction progress.
-Actual data loading will be performed in background, you can keep working with your database during export process.
+You can keep working with your database during the export process as the data loading will be performed in the background.
-Note: avoid changing data in tables you selected for import while import is running.
+Note: avoid changing data in tables you have selected to be imported while the import is in progress.
-In the end you will see status message:
+In the end you will see the status message:
 ![](images/dt/dt_message-success_import.png)

 Related topic: [Migrating table(s) data to another database table(s)](Data-migration)